 Not all women are candidates for UFE, however.
 There are still questions about whether women who plan to have children should undergo the procedure.
 Myomectomy in those cases may be the better option.
 There may also be cases where hysterectomy is the best option.
 Whichever option may be most suitable, women need should be informed that UFE is a possibility.

-Our team of specialists at Coastal Vascular are dedicated to providing excellent patient care.
-Our goal is to maximizes results while minimizing the time you spend at our clinic.
+Coastal Vascular Center is dedicated to providing excellent patient care.
+Our goal is to maximize results while minimizing the time you spend at our clinic.
 Coastal Vascular Center specializes in treating Uterine Fibroids.
-Contact us today for more Uterine Fibroid Embolization Education.
+Contact us today to make an appointment for a consultation.